pnp/sp-starter-kit/provisioning/readme.md

 It is recommended you read this entire document before installing the starter kit, in particular pay close attention to [Common notes](#common-notes) and [Fixing provisioning errors](#fixing-provisioning-errors).

 ## Choose the right method depending on your requirements

-- **[Default installation](#minimal-path-to-success)** - SharePoint Online only, full installation, SPFx solution per component.
+- **[Default installation](#minimal-path-to-success)** - SharePoint Online only, full installation, one SPFx solution per component.

 - [SharePoint 2019](../readme-sp2019.md) - SharePoint 2019 ready, limited featureset.

-- [Only SPFx components](../readme-spfx-only.md) - Advanced - Only install SPFx solutions.
+- [Only SPFx components](../readme-spfx-only.md) - Advanced - Only install SPFx solutions to tenant app catalog, will not provision site designs, site scripts, sites, or content.

-- [Single solution installation - deprecated](../readme-single-solution.md) - SharePoint Online only, deprecated full installation, on SPFx solution for all components.
+- [Single solution installation - deprecated v1 starter kit](../readme-single-solution.md) - SharePoint Online only, deprecated full installation, one SPFx solution for all components.

 ## Minimal path to success